Japan: Another World

 We recommend that you have at least six months validity remaining on your passport and can show a return ticket.

-- What are the current Covid entry requirements?
+- What are the current Covid entry restrictions?

 - Special notes about transport & luggage